-Patients must give valid consent to receive treatment undertaken by a student and be given enough information to make decisions about their treatment.
+The HPCSA advises that patients must give informed consent to receive treatment undertaken by a student and be given enough information to make decisions about their treatment.
 Ensure that you explain the treatment you are providing and check the patient’s understanding.
 What seems obvious to you, may be something the patient is unfamiliar with and may need further explanation.

 It might seem obvious that patients’ health information must be kept confidential and only used for the purpose for which it was given, but what may be less obvious is that this duty of confidentiality applies to all the information you hold about them.
-This includes dates or times of appointments they’ve attended, or even the fact that they are registered with a certain practice.
+This includes dates or times of appointments they’ve attended, or even the fact that they normally go to a certain practice.
 It can be easy to let your guard down, particularly when you’re away from the clinical setting or out with friends.
-Breaking patient confidentiality is an extremely serious issue.
+Breaching patient confidentiality is an extremely serious issue.

 Lauren was a year away from graduating.
 She had seen a new patient in the clinic that day, and she told her boyfriend Matt about them.
 The patient was a woman who had presented with a large active cold sore on her upper lip.
 She was memorable because Lauren had to defer her dental treatment until the lesion had healed meaning that she had wasted her clinic time that day.
 Lauren had taken a photograph of the lesion on her mobile phone and showed Matt before he went off to play football.